Poisson process approximation for dependent superposition of point processes: The main theorem

 \section{The main theorem}

 Throughout this paper, we assume that $\G$ is a locally compact metric space with metric $d_0$ bounded by 1.
-In estimating the error of Poisson process approximation to the superposition of dependent point processes $\{\Xi_i,\ i\in\ci\}$ on the carrier space $\G$ with $\ci$ a finite or countably infinite index set, one natural approach is to partition the index set $\ci$ into $\{\{i\},\ \ci_i^s,\ \ci_i^w\}$, where $\ci_i^s$ is the set of the indices of the point processes which are strongly dependent of $\Xi_i$ and $\ci_i^w$ the set of the indices of the point processes which are weakly dependent of $\Xi_i$ [see Schuhmacher~(2005a)].
-Another approach is to divide the index set according to various levels of local dependence, a successful structure for studying normal approximation [see Chen and Shao~(2004)].
-The later approach has been generalized by Barbour and Xia~(2006) to randomly indexed sums with a particular interest in random variables resulting from integrating a random field with respect to a point process.
+In estimating the error of Poisson process approximation to the superposition of dependent point processes $\{\Xi_i, i\in\ci\}$ on the carrier space $\G$ with $\ci$ a finite or countably infinite index set, one natural approach is to partition the index set $\ci$ into $\{\{i\} , \ci_i^s, \ci_i^w\}$, where $\ci_i^s$ is the set of indices of the point processes which are strongly dependent on $\Xi_i$ and $\ci_i^w$ the set of the indices of the point processes which are weakly dependent on $\Xi_i$; see \cite{Schuhmacher05a}.
+Another approach is to divide the index set according to various levels of local dependence, a successful structure for studying normal approximation; see \cite{ChenShao04}.
+The latter approach has been generalized by Barbour and Xia \cite{BarbourXia06} to randomly indexed sums with a particular interest in random variables resulting from integrating a random field with respect to a point process.